xyxj1024/xyxj1024.github.io/_posts/2021-11-17-SEED-buffer-overflow.md

 permalink:    /seed-buffer-overflow/
 ---

 For general overview and the setup package for this lab, please go to [SEED Labs official website](https://seedsecuritylabs.org).
-The lab assignments were conducted using SEED virtual machine configured on a AWS EC2 instance.
+The lab assignment was conducted using SEED virtual machine configured on a AWS EC2 instance.

 <!-- excerpt-end -->